proxy-di/proxydi/README.md

 Instead, it suggests you to use a hierarchy of containers by using [createChildContainer()](https://proxy-di.github.io/proxydi/classes/ProxyDiContainer.html#createchildcontainer) method.
 Child container inherits all parent settings and can resolve exactly the same dependencies as their parent (but parent container does not have access to dependencies registered in its children).

-For example, imagine you are working on a game level, there are many characters on this level, and each character could have many perks.
+For example, imagine you are working on a game level, there are many characters on this level, each character could have many perks.

 With ProxyDi we can present all these stuff in a hierarchy of containers.
 The most top container holds information about game level, the most bottom ones hold information about perks: